matsuro-hadouken/multi-mn-installation/README.md

 #### Do I need to buy extra IP addresses to be able to run multiple masternodes ?

-No, this script requares only one IP address and significantly decreases your hosting cost.
+No, this script requires only one IP address and significantly decreases your hosting cost.

-#### Ok guys, but I need to pay for a big server with a lot of RAM and a huge hard drive, this will probably cost me even more than Hadron Collider ?
+#### Ok guys, but I need to pay for a big server with a lot of RAM and a huge hard drive, this will probably cost me even more than the Hadron Collider ?

-No, actually you don't need Hadron Collider, if you plan to run up to 3 VPS we recommend Vultr 3.50$ or contabo ("S SSD" 4.99$) if doing up to 40 instances.
+No, actually you don't need the Hadron Collider, if you plan to run up to 3 VPS we recommend Vultr 3.50$ or contabo ("S SSD" 4.99$) if you are doing up to 40 instances.

 #### Seriously I can run 40 masternodes on just one IP for 5$ a month ?

 Absolutely right Sir!

-#### So this script use IPv6 ?
+#### So this script uses IPv6 ?

-No, this script use IPv4
+No, this script only uses IPv4

-#### All this things requare a lot of technical knowledge, should I be some sort of hacker to be able to use it ?
+#### All these things require a lot of technical knowledge, should I be some sort of hacker to be able to use it ?

 No, this script is specially designed to help people achive their goal without the need of any technical knowledge.